Live Resin vs Rosin vs Distillate: What’s the Difference Between These Concentrates?

 That’s why we put together this comparison of distillate vs live resin vs rosin.
 While each has its place, live resin and live rosin are in an entirely separate category from distillate.
 Frankly, the only similarity distillate has with the other two is that it’s a form of cannabis extract.

-That being said, live resin and rosin are full-spectrum extracts that produce a far more true-to-strain experience.
-Distillate isolates cannabinoids for a flatter, more one-dimensional high.
+With that being said, live resin and rosin are full-spectrum extracts that produce a far more true-to-strain experience.
+Distillate isolates cannabinoids for a flatter, more one-dimensional experience.

 There’s a lot to unpack in comparing live resin vs distillate vs rosin, but just know this: you can’t beat the premium experience live resin and rosin have to offer.
 Our live resin gummies and live rosin gummies are the pinnacle of cannabis products, see why today!